Nyx-art/polimorphism/README.md

-# Polimorphism
+# polymorphism
-#### A procedural macro to imitate ad hoc polymorphysm (function overloading) which can be seen and found in many modern programming languages.
-Can be used similarly to an `fn` or `impl` declaration, but `polimorphism` allows for duplicate `fn` names with different signitures (types as parameters).
-This implementation of `polimorphism` bypasses the orphan rule with a `Local` type.
+#### A procedural macro to imitate ad hoc polymorphism (function overloading) which can be seen and found in many modern programming languages.
+Can be used similarly to an `fn` or `impl` declaration, but `polymorphism` allows for duplicate `fn` names with different signitures (types as parameters).
+This implementation of `polymorphism` bypasses the orphan rule with a `Local` type.
 ---
 ## Example
 ```
-polimorphism!(
+polymorphism!(
     pub fn func(n: i32, m: i32) -> i32 {
         n+m
     }